RomanBase/hand_signature/README.md

 **Contribution**\
 Any contribution is highly welcomed.\
 Library is in good condition, but still in early development.\
-Mainly more improve smoothing and line size to better match real signature.\
+Mainly to improve smoothing and line weight to better match real signature.\
-Also currently there are no test or documentation.
+Also currently there are no tests or documentation.